Conglomerate (company): International

-SM Investments Corporation, Metro Pacific Investments Corporation, and San Miguel Corporation.
+SM Investments, Metro Pacific Investments, and San Miguel Corporation.

-In United States, some of the examples are The Walt Disney Company, Warner Bros.
-Discovery and The Trump Organization (see below).
+In the United States, some of the examples are the Walt Disney Company, Warner Bros.
+Discovery and The Trump Organization.

 In Canada, one of the examples is Hudson's Bay Company.
-Another such conglomerate is J.D.
-Irving, Limited, which controls a large portion of the economic activities as well as media in the Province of New Brunswick.
+Another such conglomerate is JD Irving, which controls a large portion of the economic activities as well as media in the Province of New Brunswick.